-Summer Fruit Crisp with Date, Walnut, Olive Oil Topping
+Seasonal Fruit Crisp with Walnut Date Topping

 Wholesome Summer Fruit Crisp

 When you consider the panoply of rustic fruit desserts in the cannon of American home cooking, from cobblers to slumps, I’ll go for a crisp every time.
 Sliced fruit baked until its juices bubble with a crunchy oatmeal-flecked topping?
 It gets me every time.
 Plus, it’s quick to make and easy to give a healthy spin.
-Case in point is this homey and healthy Summer Fruit Crisp.
+Case in point is this homey and healthy Fruit Crisp.

 ingredients for fruit crisp